UMCFS/Rules/CommunityRules.md

 ```diff
 - TOS INTERPRETATIONS FOR OUR SERVER
 ```
-10. **Ban evasion IS FORBIDDEN.** Creating a new account to get around a ban will result in your new account being banned, along with report to Discord Trust and Safety, who will likely terminate all of your accounts permanently.
+10. **Ban evasion is FORBIDDEN.** Creating a new account to get around a ban will result in your new account being banned, along with report to Discord Trust and Safety, who will likely terminate all of your accounts permanently.

 11. **Any discussion of non-official retailers of keys and licensure for games, operating systems, etc. IS NOT ALLOWED.** Secondhand marketplaces such as G2A and Kinguin contain keys of unknown origin - This means your purchase may of been legal, but the origin of the purchase may have not.